-If GYHA coaches choose to offer private lesson, the organization will require they follow the guidelines.
+If Rampage coaches choose to offer private lesson, the organization will require they follow the guidelines.

-GYHA expect all coaches to abide by appropriate player/coach conduct.
-GYHA mandates that coaches put player safety first and always be aware of their own actions and behaviors and the possible consequences.
+The CRHA expect all coaches to abide by appropriate player/coach conduct.
+The CRHA mandates that coaches put player safety first and always be aware of their own actions and behaviors and the possible consequences.
 All staff and volunteers should be encouraged to demonstrate exemplary behavior in order to promote player's welfare and reduce the likelihood of abuse.
-GYHA believes that private lessons can take place in a way the does not put the player or coach at risk.
+The CRHA believes that private lessons can take place in a way the does not put the player or coach at risk.

-- All GYHA members will follow USA Hockey and CAHA SafeSport Program Guidelines - Follow USA Hockey and CAHA SafeSport Photographic and Recorded Images of Players Guidelines - Follow USA Hockey and CAHA SafeSport Physical Contact Guidelines - Always work in open environments visible to others - Try to provide lessons with other coaches at the same time - Maintaining a safe and appropriate distance when working with kids to avoid any confusion - Never be alone with a player.
+- All CRHA members will follow CRHA, USA Hockey and CAHA SafeSport Program Guidelines - All CRHA members will follow CRHA, USA Hockey and CAHA SafeSport Photographic and Recorded Images of Players Guidelines - Follow CRHA, USA Hockey and CAHA SafeSport Physical Contact Guidelines - Always work in open environments visible to others - Try to provide lessons with other coaches at the same time - Maintaining a safe and appropriate distance when working with kids to avoid any confusion - Never be alone with a player.
 Have another coach or parent present. - Have conversations on the ice or in public, never behind closed doors - Move meetings that may start in private to public areas - When providing private lessons, do not change or dress with the child - Do not provide transportation for any player - During lessons, adhere to the purpose of the lesson and avoid horseplay or rough, physical or sexual play or games - Avoid upsetting the player. - If you need to discuss sensitive issues related to the sport that you think has the potential to upset a player, have another coach or parent join the discussion. - Private lessons are to be held at appropriate locations and times.
 No lessons will be held at places or time(s) that could cause confusion about the purpose of the lesson or the nature of the relationship. - Do not exchange gifts unless part of a team activity with full participation

-Report the following to your SafeSport Coordinator immediately.
+Report the following to the CRHA SafeSport Coordinator immediately.